strozfriedberg/llama/README.md

 ### Hash section

 The `hash` section is a place for you to filter by a file's hash value.
 Each comma-separated hash value is evaluated as belonging to the same file.
 Every value that is not comma-separated from the hash that came before it is evaluated as belonging to another file.
+This section only supports the `==` comparison operator.

 #### Example